aceta-minophen/MudraKosh/README.md

 We will essentially be able to solve every problem we set out to mitigate.
 ## Social Impact
 Our solution will ultimately impact MSMEs and people without assets to get a secure and sufficient loan via digitalised platform, and help them in growing and industrializing rural and backward areas thereby reducing regional imbalance assuring more equitable distribution of national income and wealth, along with providing financial literacy which will inturn make the whole process more dependable.

-A proposal for a revolutionary system to deliver fast loans to individuals/MSMEs who are part of any industrial domain, including horticulture, textile, wood, etc.
-The system acts as a direct mediator between the borrowers and lenders.
-Borrowers apply for loan on the platform.
-Our system connects with potential lenders to the borrowers and directs the creditflow in fractions (microcredit scheme)
-(Borrowers: Individuals/MSMEs in need of loans; Lenders: Large-scale organizations/interested 3rd parties looking for profitable and secure investments with assured returns)
-Our additional feature also helps provide financial literacy to the targeted audience.
-Content offered in multiple Indian Languages.